Fiesole Tuscany, Italy Travel Guide

 Medical emergencies, evacuations, trip disruptions, and lost belongings.

-Review policies from companies like World Nomads or Safetywing for travel insurance.
+Review policies from companies like World Nomads and Safetywing as options for coverage while traveling.

 Carry a basic Adventure Medical Kit for minor ailments.